-The Tasks f) and g) can be only performed by the Primary Registration Authority.
+The Tasks e) and f) can be only performed by the Primary Registration Authority.

 The tasks assigned to the RAs are executed only by persons authorised by EuroCert, hereinafter referred to as "Operators".

 Detailed scope of duties of RAs is set out by the agreement between EuroCert and a certain RA.